DeaglanBartlett/roxy/README.rst

 About
 =====

-``roxy`` (Regression and Optimisation with X and Y errors) is a python package for performing MCMC where the data have both x and y errors.
+``roxy`` (Regression and Optimisation with X and Y errors) is a python package for fitting a function to data (regression) where the data have both x and y errors, using Markov Chain Monte Carlo (MCMC).
 The common approach for this problem is to use a Gaussian likelihood with a mean given by :math:`f(x_{\rm obs}, \theta)` and a variance :math:`\sigma_y^2 + f^\prime(x_{\rm obs}, \theta)^2 \sigma_x^2`, but this ignores the underlying distribution of true x values and thus gives biased results.
 Instead, this package allows